DongyoonKim-Roy/AndroidNote/ListView VS RecyclerView.md

 # Performance
 ## ListView
--Recycling is manual, requiring developers to check whether a `convertView` is available to reuse.
+- Recycling is manual, requiring developers to check whether a `convertView` is available to reuse.

 ## Example
 ```kt